-There is just so much wonderful architecture to see in the Garden District, I'll admit that my interior design background made me go a little crazy.
+There is so much incredible architecture to see in the Garden District, and I admit that my interior design background made me go a little crazy.
 I photographed several beautiful mansions that were not on the typical walking tour routes that I researched for my trip or even considered "historically famous" because I just couldn't help myself.
-LOL I ended up adding them here anyway because as I discovered later, every one of these homes are either historically or architecturally significant.
+LOL, I ended up adding them here anyway because, as I discovered later, every one of these homes is either historically or architecturally significant.

 Colonel Short's Villa - 1448 Fourth Street

-The unusual fence features a pattern of morning glories and cornstalks and is the most famous work of cast iron in the Garden District.
+The unusual fence features a pattern of morning glories and cornstalks and is the most famous cast ironwork in the Garden District.
 It is said that Colonel Short purchased the fence for his wife, who was homesick for her native Iowa.

 The Sully Mansion - 2631 Prytania Street Built in 1890 for the Rainy family, this mansion was designed by Thomas Sully.
-Sully is viewed as one of the most prominent Louisiana architects of the late nineteenth century and was among the first to form the unique architectural look of Uptown New Orleans.
-This home is the most intact of the few remaining “Sullys” left in the city.
+Sully is viewed as one of the most prominent Louisiana architects of the late nineteenth century and was among the first to create Uptown New Orleans's unique architectural look.
+This home is the most intact of the few remaining “Sullys” in the city.
 It is currently a Bed and Breakfast.
-Briggs-Staub House - 2605 Prytania Street Build in 1849, for a gambler by the name of Cuthbert Bulitt it is one of only a few Gothic Revival houses in the city and the only one located in the Garden District.
-After the home was completed, Bulitt refused to pay for it.
-Many believe he couldn’t afford to because of a large gambling loss.
-The house was sold to Charles Briggs an English insurance executive.
-It seems odd that any architectural style would be "off-limits" in the varied Garden District, but such was the case when this Neo-Gothic cottage.
+Briggs-Staub House - 2605 Prytania Street Built in 1849 for a gambler named Cuthbert Bulitt, it is one of only a few Gothic Revival houses in the city and the only one located in the Garden District.
+After the home was completed, Bullitt refused to pay for it.
+Many believe he couldn’t afford it because of a large gambling loss.
+The house was sold to Charles Briggs, an English insurance executive.
+It seems odd that any architectural style would be "off-limits" in the varied Garden District, but such was the case with this Neo-Gothic cottage.
 Protestant neighbors complained that its steeply pitched roof and pointed arch windows recalled Catholic traditions they had hoped to leave behind in the French Quarter.
 The Gilmour-Parker House - 2520 Prythania Street Built in 1853 for Thomas Gilmour, an English cotton merchant, and his wife Anna.
-It was the first asymmetrical and one of the earliest examples of Italianate architecture in the city.
+It was the first asymmetrical and one of the city's earliest examples of Italianate architecture.
 In 1882, John Parker, Sr., and his wife, Roberta, purchased the house.
-They enlarged the home adding an extension to the dining room with bay windows, a rear hallway and replaced the original staircase.
+They enlarged the home, adding an extension to the dining room with bay windows and a rear hallway, and replaced the original staircase.
 Their son, John Parker, Jr., served as Governor of Louisiana from 1920-24 and entertained his hunting companion, Theodore Roosevelt, in this house.
 Turn Right on Third Street....
 Robinson House - 1415 Third Street Built between 1859 and 1865 by architect Henry Howard.
 It is designed in the Greek Revival and Italianate styles and has a neoclassical cast iron fence.
-At 10,516-square-foot, this is one of the largest homes in the district and features a distinctive curved portico.
-Its unusual roof acts as a large vat that once collected water and acted as a cistern.
+At 10,516 square feet, this is one of the largest homes in the district and features a distinctive curved portico.
+Its unusual roof acts as a large vat that once collected water and worked as a cistern.
 Gravity provided water pressure.
 This is believed to be the first house in the Garden District to have indoor plumbing.
 Musson Bell House - 1331 Third Street This Greek Revival/Italianate mansion was built in 1853 for Michel Musson, one of the few French Creoles living in the Garden District before the Civil War.
-He was a successful cotton merchant, the New Orleans postmaster and the uncle of French artist Edgar Degas.
-After the Civil War dealt Musson’s fortunes a severe blow, he sold this house and moved his family to Esplanade Avenue where Degas briefly lived with him.
-The original design of the house is attributed to James Gallier, Sr., but the facade has been altered.
-The cast iron gallery is an 1884 replacement and the facade originally had two front bays.
+He was a successful cotton merchant, the New Orleans postmaster, and the uncle of French artist Edgar Degas.
+After the Civil War dealt Musson’s fortunes a severe blow, he sold this house and moved his family to Esplanade Avenue, where Degas briefly lived with him.
+The house's original design is attributed to James Gallier, Sr., but the facade has been altered.
+The cast iron gallery is an 1884 replacement, and the facade originally had two front bays.
 Backtrack to Prytania Street and turn Right...
 Our Mother of Perpetual Help Chapel - 2523 Prytania Street This three story tall Greek-Italianate Revival mansion was originally designed by Henry Howard in 1857 for the wealthy coffee importer Henry T. Daily Lonsdale.
 It was often called the skyscraper because it was the tallest structure in the Garden District at the time.
-While this mansion’s intricate cast iron gallery and marble entrance exudes European elegance, it’s most distinctive characteristic just might be its lineage of owners.
-After the Civil War it was acquired by the Catholic Church as a home for older priests.
-Rather than going over to one of the two big churches, Catholic families in the Garden District began attending Mass at Our Mother of Perpetual Help Chapel in the home.
+While this mansion’s intricate cast iron gallery and marble entrance exude European elegance, its most distinctive characteristic just might be its lineage of owners.
+After the Civil War, it was acquired by the Catholic Church as a home for older priests.
+Rather than going to one of the two big churches, Catholic families in the Garden District began attending Mass at Our Mother of Perpetual Help Chapel in the home.
 From 1929 to 1953, it was a Catholic Girl’s School.
-Most recently it was owned by two different internationally known celebrities; Anne Rice lived here and used it as the setting for her novel Violin and Nicholas Cage owned it for a while.
+Most recently, it was owned by two internationally known celebrities: Anne Rice lived here and used it as the setting for her novel Violin, and Nicholas Cage owned it for a while.
 Maddox-McLendon House - 2507 Prytania Street This Greek Revival mansion was originally built in 1852 for Joseph Maddox, the owner of the Daily Crescent newspaper.
 The interior of this home was used for the Jamie Foxx and Leonardo DiCaprio movie Django Unchained.
-The Women's Opera Guild House - 2504 Prytania Street This gorgeous New Orleans Garden District mansion was formerly known as the Davis-Seebold Residence.
-It became the home of the Women's Opera Guild House in 1966.
+The Women's Opera Guild House - 2504 Prytania Street This gorgeous New Orleans Garden District mansion was formerly the Davis-Seebold Residence.
+In 1966, it became the home of the Women's Opera Guild House.
 Designed by William Freret, the home was built in 1858 and combines several different architectural styles.
-The structure is Greek Revival, and it has Italianate metalwork with a Queen Anne extension.
-The home has been used recently for a couple of movies: Elsa and Peter with Shirley MacLaine and Christopher Plummer and Quentin Tarantino’s Django Unchained.
+The structure is Greek Revival and has Italianate metalwork with a Queen Anne extension.
+The home has recently been used for two movies: Elsa and Peter, starring Shirley MacLaine and Christopher Plummer, and Quentin Tarantino’s Django Unchained.
 The Bradish Johnson House - 2343 Prytania Street This mansion was designed by James Freret in the French Second Empire style.
 The home features nearly every stylistic element pioneered by Napoleon III’s architects.
-There are French styled dormers, a mansard roof and loads of Italianate detaining, rounded doors, and Corinthian columns support a second-story balcony and the manicured garden make it feel like Paris.
-It was built in 1872 for a sugar baron by the name of Bradish Johnson.
-It cost $100,000 to build at the time, that would be more than $1.6 million today!
+There are French-styled dormers, a mansard roof, and loads of Italianate detaining rounded doors, and Corinthian columns support a second-story balcony, and the manicured garden makes it feel like Paris.
+It was built in 1872 for a sugar baron named Bradish Johnson.
+It cost $100,000 to build at the time.
+That would be more than $1.6 million today!
 Since 1929, it has been the private Louise S. McGehee School for Girls.
 Backtrack to First Street and turn Left...
 Archie Manning House - 1420 First Street

 Pritchard-Pigott House - 1407 First Street